Fadyessam23/Distance-Measurement-System/README.md

 # Distance-Measurement-System
 Create a system to measure the distance using ultrasonic sensor HC-SR04 Use ATmega32 Microcontroller with frequency 8Mhz.
 Measure the distance using the Ultrasonic sensor HC-SR04.
-Check the “HC-SR04 Ultrasonic MT Student Tutorial” pdf file to understand how to interface with this sensor.